Amor a la Mexicana: Commercial performance

 The album achieved commercial success in Latin America, the U.S., Philippines and European countries such as France and Spain.
 According to Billboard magazine Amor a la Mexicana is a multimillion seller.
-It sold over 2 million copies worldwide, and is considered "Thalía's best selling album" according to The New York Times in 2003.
+It sold over 2 million copies worldwide, and is considered "Thalía's best selling album" according to The New York Times in 2003, though they estimated its sales at 1.3 million worldwide.

 Across South America, the album sold 93,000 copies in Argentina in early 1998.
 It ended as one of the most successful releases by EMI during that year in the country, obtaining a certification of Double Platinum, denoting sales of 120,000 units.
 In Chile, Amor a la Mexicana sold 70,000 copies as of 2000.
-In Colombia, the album sold over 14,000 units by May 1998.
+In Colombia, the album sold over 14,000 units by May 1998, according to El Tiempo.
 Across Europe, the album increased sales in Spain from 10,000 to 150,000 after her visit in various TV spots.
 In 2000, during the promotion of her album Arrasando in Greece, she received two Gold records, including one from Amor a la Mexicana.
 It peaked within the top five in European countries such as Greece and Hungary.